 Council voted in favour to ban the use of anticoagulant rodenticides on District properties on September 28, 2020.
 District staff discontinued the use of rodenticides in October 2020, and began utilizing alternative methods for rodent control in or around District facilities.

-Mayor Mary-Ann Booth, on behalf of Council, joined other municipalities in writing a letter to the province in 2020 urging a province-wide ban on anticoagulant rodenticides.
+West Vancouver Council joined other municipalities in writing a letter to the province in 2020 urging a province-wide ban on anticoagulant rodenticides.